Natalia de Campos & Syncretic Pleasures

 Syncretic Pleasures® was founded in 1999 by Natalia to produce performances and art events with a roster of different collaborators.

-Natalia de Campos is a multidisciplinary artist from Sao Paulo, Brazil working in performance, video, sound, writing, interactive media, and as a theater director, producer, researcher, educator and translator.
+Natalia de Campos is a multidisciplinary artist from Sao Paulo, Brazil working in performance, video, sound, writing, interactive media, street interactions and as a theater director, producer, researcher, educator and translator.
 Natalia worked in São Paulo for ten years before moving to New York in 1998.

-In 1999, she founded Syncretic Pleasures and produces multidisciplinary performances with international collaborators, objects and solo works, shown in venues throughout NYC, most recently at: chashama 461 gallery, Grace Hotel, SCOPE Art Fair, Bowery Poetry Club etc.
+In 1999, she founded Syncretic Pleasures and produces multidisciplinary performances with international collaborators, objects and solo works, shown in venues throughout NYC, most recently at: chashama 461 gallery, Grace Hotel, SCOPE Art Fair, Bowery Poetry Club etc. She has been a long-term studio resident of the Clemente Soto Velez Cultural Center since 2001.

 With Syncretic Pleasures she has produced several works in New York City.
 For a full list, contact us at email@example.com